 Field name Bits Description M 31 Tells that Conf1 is implemented at a select field 1.
 The value of this field is one.
 BE 15 Denotes the endianess of the processor.
-The value of this field is one for a big endian processor like YAMS.
+The value of this field is one for a big-endian processor (YAMS default) and zero for a little-endian processor.
 AT 1413 Indicates that YAMS emulates the MIPS32 architecture.
 The value of this field is zero.
 AR 1210 Indicates that YAMS emulates the revision 1 of the MIPS32 architecture.
 The value of this field is zero.
 MT 97 Indicates the MMU type used by YAMS.
 Since YAMS emulates the standard TLB model of the MIPS32 architecture, the value of this field is one.